the-jake-z/uacs315/notes/Chapter 3.md

 			 - All the artifacts in their final version
  - One vs Two Dimensional Model
 	 - One dimension is not really an accurate model
+		 - Software development is not well represented as a single flow of tasks which happen one after another
 	 - Two Dimensional is more descriptive and prescriptive of how software development works
+		 - Allows work to be done on multiple, smaller parts of the software product, rather than the whole thing at once (as in the one dimensional model)
 		 - Much more accepting of multiple processes going on at the same time